basilhendroff/truenas-iocage-wordpress/README.md

 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.

+Optional Reinstall with existing database
+- DB_ROOT_PASSWORD: Add the database root password for the previous install
+- DB_PASSWORD: Add the wordpress database password from previous install

 Organisationally, I've found the following minimal form for `wordpress-config` useful for multiple site, multiple database configurations.
 ```
 JAIL_IP="192.168.1.4"